 It took many leading brands 100 years to build a $20 billion company; Whatsapp took just five years before being bought for $20 billion.

 I believe this wholeheartedly.
 I have driven dozens of changes throughout my career that people shied away from because they thought they were too complex or just downright impossible.
-This negative thinking can stop us from achieving our full potential and delivering some fantastic results.
+This negative thinking can stop us from achieving our full potential and delivering fantastic results.
 Usually, when you share results, people look at the achievement and say it wasn't that great.
 But that's because they are looking backward.
 But you need to have that same view looking forward and be bold enough to take on the challenge.

 Yes, Change Management is one of the most challenging aspects of leadership, but it's also one of the most important and rewarding.
 If the last year has taught us anything, it's that businesses and leaders who can navigate change during uncertain times will continue to thrive.
 Get change management right, and you can handle whatever comes your way and future-protect your business for years to come.